-The Final Draft LED strategy:
+The Final LED strategy:

-This draft must still be presented to Council BEFORE June 2018.
+This strategy was approved by council on the 13th of September 2018 under council resolution A122/2018.
 The LED Plan deals with interventions that are necessary to turn around the economic situation of the municipality.
 Sectorial opportunities are categorised according to strategic thrusts and then broken further down into strategic programmes.
 To identify the broad goal to which local development is aimed at we use strategic thrusts therefore enabling an integrated approach towards drawing on the identified sectoral opportunities, while the strategic programmes provide more focused developmental aspects of the opportunities within Thaba Chweu Local Municipality (TCLM).

 This section forms the backbone of the strategy and provides the LED vision for the municipality, a set of objectives, development thrusts, programmes and projects.
 The projects are then prioritised.